jaredatandi/DevCon/README.md

 ## 🙏 Acknowledgments <a name="acknowledgements"></a>

-I would like to thank...
+I would like to thank

 - [Cindy Shin](https://www.behance.net/adagio07) for insipiring the design